dirakx1/kubernetes/README.md

 Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called Borg, combined with best-of-breed ideas and practices from the community.

+## Features ##

+* Automatic bin packing: Kubernetes automatically schedules containers based on resource needs and constraints, to maximize utilization without sacrificing availability.
+* Self-healing: Kubernetes automatically replaces and reschedules containers from failed nodes.
+It kills and restarts containers unresponsive to health checks, based on existing rules/policy.
+It also prevents traffic from being routed to unresponsive containers.
+* Horizontal scaling: With Kubernetes applications are scaled manually or automatically based on CPU or custom metrics utilization.
+* Service discovery and Load balancing: Containers receive their own IP addresses from Kubernetes, white it assigns a single Domain Name System (DNS) name to a set of containers to aid in load-balancing requests across the containers of the set.

 ## Fundamental objects ##

 ### Pods ###